BridgeQZH/Thesis/README.md

 Time saving for drivers, energy saving for environment, and safety for all participants.

+### Advanced improvements

+Multi-agent RL (MARL)

 ### Questions(Non-technical):

 How to judge the responsibility if accidents happen?
 How to prove that autonomous driving will decrease traffic accidents and increase the quality of transportation?

 Welcome to discuss in the issues!

+### References: (Ranked by importance)

+[1] Deep Reinforcement Learning for Intelligent Transportation Systems: A Survey

+Part of Abstract: Introduce the latest deep reinforcement learning (RL) based traffic control applications.
+Specifically, traffic signal control (TSC) applications based on (deep) RL, which have been studied extensively in the literature, are discussed in detail.
+Different problem formulations, RL parameters, and simulation environments for TSC are discussed comprehensively.